execas/execas.github.io/_posts/2020-01-03-buffer-overflow-other-places-to-put-shellcode.md

 > `environ` is on the stack before `argv`.

-The shellcode starts after the b's and NUL, at 0x7fffffffef7f.
+The shellcode starts after the b's and NULL, at 0x7fffffffef7f.

 > Since the progam is compiled with debugging information (`-g`), `p argv` shows the *address of the address* to the command line arguments.
 You can view strings stored at the address with `x/`*N*`s *argv` or by using `p argv[`*N*`]`.